Oral evidence: Coronavirus (COVID-19): The impact on prison, probation and court systems, HC 299

-Members present: Sir Robert Neill (Chair); Paula Barker; Richard Burgon; Rob Butler; James Daly; Maria Eagle; Kenny MacAskill; Dr Kieran Mullan; Andy Slaughter.
+Members present: Robert Neill (Chair); Paula Barker; Richard Burgon; Rob Butler; James Daly; Miss Sarah Dines; Maria Eagle; John Howell; Kenny MacAskill; Dr Kieran Mullan; Andy Slaughter.

 Maria Eagle: I am a non-practising solicitor.

-Richard Burgon: I was a solicitor before being elected to Parliament.
+Richard Burgon: I was a practising solicitor prior to being elected.

 Andy Slaughter: I am a non-practising barrister.

 Rob Butler: Prior to my election, I was a non-executive director of HM Prison and Probation Service, and a magistrate member of the Sentencing Council, of which Lord Burnett is President.

 Miss Dines: I am a practising barrister.
 I was called to the Bar, Lincoln’s Inn, in 1988.
 I have not taken any cases since my election in December.

 We are grateful to you , Lord Burnett, for your time.
 As you know, we are particularly interested in the position in which courts find themselves in the current Covid-19 circumstances, but there are some broader issues that we would like to talk about.

 I will start with the most pressing issue—the impact of the Covid outbreak on the functioning of the courts.
 The Minister, Mr Philp, was before us last week.
 He said that the courts are operating at less than half normal capacity.
 Can you update us on the position?

 Lord Burnett: Yes.
 The position has improved over time since the lockdown on 23 March.
 The figures that I have suggest that the performance of the courts is rather better than 50%, but it varies from jurisdiction to jurisdiction.